Cannabis etiquette

 Cannabis etiquette is the set of conventional rules of behavior when consuming cannabis.

 Smoking

+Puff, puff, pass is a widely recognized rule of etiquette in cannabis culture that means taking two hits from a shared joint, blunt, or pipe before passing it to the next person in the circle.

-"Bogarting" is holding a joint for too long without actually smoking, therefore wasting the cannabis and possibly preventing others from also consuming.
+"Bogarting" is holding a lit joint for too long without actually smoking, unnecessarily wasting the joint while preventing others from smoking.